Grants and Scholarships

 - New Jersey Student Tuition Assistance Reward Scholarship II - The NJ STARS II program enables successful NJ STARS scholars to transfer to a New Jersey four-year public or non-public college or university and earn a bachelor's degree.

-- New Jersey World Trade Center Scholarship - The New Jersey World Trade Center Scholarship benefits dependent children and surviving spouses of New Jersey residents who were killed in or who died as a result of the terrorist attacks against the United States on September 11, 2001 or who died as result of illness caused by exposure to the attack sites.
+- New Jersey World Trade Center Scholarship - The New Jersey World Trade Center Scholarship benefits dependent children of New Jersey residents who were killed in or who died as a result of the terrorist attacks against the United States on September 11, 2001 or who died as result of illness caused by exposure to the attack sites.

 - Law Enforcement Officer Memorial Scholarship - The Law Enforcement Officer Memorial (LEOM) scholarship benefits dependent children of New Jersey law enforcement officers killed in the line of duty.